Introduction: Beyond the Shieldwall

 Defensive Roles: Protecting the Homeland While Men Were Away

 While warriors campaigned, women often assumed responsibility for defending homesteads and settlements.
 They organized the construction of temporary fortifications, trained in basic weapon use, and coordinated with elderly or injured men to repel smaller raids.
 Though major defensive actions were rare, there are records of women taking up arms when invaders threatened directly.
-For example, the Anglo-Saxon Chronicle entry for 892 AD describes how women helped defend a fortified town against Viking attack, using stones and boiling water.
+For example, the Anglo-Saxon Chronicle entry for 892 AD describes how women helped defend a fortified town against Viking attack, using stones and boiling water from the walls.

 Logistical and Strategic Influence: Beyond the Campfires